istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 ### VMs to Kubernetes integration

-Since the Istio agent performs local DNS resolution for services within the mesh, DNS lookups for Kubernetes services from VMs will now succeed without requiring clunky workarounds for exposing `kube-dns` outside the cluster.
+Since the Istio agent performs local DNS resolution for services within the mesh, DNS lookup queries for Kubernetes services from VMs will now succeed without requiring clunky workarounds for exposing `kube-dns` outside the cluster.
 The ability to seamlessly resolve internal services in a cluster will now simplify your monolith to microservice